scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 From a user-experience goals perspective, we are interested in questions such as:

 - how to make a change in a notebook figure and have that immediately show up in a document;
-- how to ensure computed values are inserted directly, rather than through copy-and-paste;
+- how to ensure computed values are inserted directly from source, rather than through copy-and-paste;
 - how to expose interactivity and exploration that a researcher often has when analyzing a data-set;
 - how to provide and launch archived interactive computing environments.

-These questions require authoring tools to be able to execute content [c.f. @binder], to integrate and display computational/interactive outputs directly in reading experiences, as well as scientific publishing systems that can understand and archive computational content (e.g. Docker containers).
+These questions require authoring tools to be able to execute content (e.g. using MyBinder; {cite:alp}`binder`), to integrate and display computational/interactive outputs directly in reading experiences, as well as scientific publishing systems that can understand and archive computational content (e.g. Docker containers).
 This deep integration can open up possibilities of embedding interactive visualizations and computational notebooks directly into scientific documents [e.g. @eg:interactivity], transforming articles from static texts into rich, interactive, reproducible narratives.
 In 2023, the authors helped to lead several working groups related to these challenges as part of _Notebooks Now!_, a Sloan Foundation funded project led by the American Geophysical Union.
-Those working groups found that integrating computational documents, via Jupyter Notebooks, into scholarly publishing system requires a re-imagination of the publishing processes (from submission to peer-review to production to reading) and that many existing processes and platforms are ill-equipped to handle computational articles [c.f. @10.1029/2023EA003458].
+Those working groups found that integrating computational documents, via Jupyter Notebooks, into scholarly publishing system requires a re-imagination of the publishing processes (from submission to peer-review to production to reading) and that many existing processes and platforms are ill-equipped to handle computational articles [see @10.1029/2023EA003458].
 The "executable research articles" project out of eLife [@elife-era] has similar aims to _Notebooks Now!_, with some differences in how notebooks and articles are separated which we will discuss in @sec:computational-content.

 The ability to deeply link computational content into how we communicate science can improve reproducible practices, and surface more interlinked content about methods and algorithms in use.
-If used to their full extent, these can also fully integrate live computational environments into scientific articles, which provides many exciting possibilities for interrogating and extending scientific data and methods.
+If used to their full extent, these can also fully integrate live computational environments into scientific articles, which provides many exciting possibilities for interrogating and extending scientific data and methods [@10.1038/d41586-024-02577-1].

 (sec:continuous-science)=

 ### Continuous Science Practices

 The manual effort involved in article production [@sec:structured-science] coupled with the inability to integrate computational work [@sec:computational-articles] negatively impacts the number of iterations/versions and the immediacy of feedback to authors[^feedback].
-In other disciplines, such as software development, these metrics of iteration and rapid feedback are often highly encouraged, measured and constantly improved.
+In other disciplines, such as software development, these metrics of iteration and rapid feedback are often highly encouraged, measured and constantly improved [@10.1016/j.cosrev.2020.100308;@10.1145/3359981;@10.1109/MS.2015.27].
 For example, software organizations often measure and improve: the release cadence of a software product (e.g. continuous delivery); how confident you are in that release (e.g. based on continuous integration tests); how you get early feedback and confidence from linters and tests (e.g. the speed of your unit tests and integrated linters into development environments); and how fast you can obtain feedback from real usage and users on in-progress work (e.g. observability, analytics, customer interviews, design prototypes).
-Continuous delivery practices of software development are also extremely well studied, with large-scale surveys of organizational performance, design, robustness, and speed (e.g. [DORA Reports](https://www.devops-research.com/research.html)).
+Continuous delivery practices of software development are also extremely well studied, with large-scale surveys of organizational performance, design, robustness, and speed (see @10.1145/3359981 and references within).
+One industry survey based on 36,000 professionals worldwide grouped and compared respondents based on software delivery performance [@dora2018].
-One study compared elite teams with low-performing teams for software delivery, and found elite teams were **46x faster** to release to production (i.e. on-demand and multiple times per day vs monthly or bi-annually) and had **7x fewer errors** (due in part to better continuous deployment and testing infrastructure as well as smaller changesets) ([2018 DORA Report](https://services.google.com/fh/files/misc/state-of-devops-2018.pdf))[^additional-benefits].
+The highest performing teams were **46x faster** to release to production than the lowest performing teams (i.e. on-demand and multiple times per day vs monthly or bi-annually) and had **7x fewer errors** (due in part to better continuous deployment and testing infrastructure as well as smaller changesets)[^additional-benefits] [@dora2018].
+Similarly, @blinde2022 found in a survey of 123 professionals that "deployment frequency" correlates the strongest with all other organizational performance metrics.
+The study concluded that "practices that improve lead time" (automated deployments, continuous testing and version control) have a positive impact on "both software delivery performance and organizational performance" [@blinde2022].
+In a continuous deployment transformation over a year, @10.1109/MS.2016.66 saw a 20x reduction in manual effort releasing software and a 7x speed up in releases to production.

 [^feedback]:
     There are two types of feedback that we mean: (1) technical feedback as you are authoring, for example, "is this formatted correctly?" or "is this DOI correct?"; and (2) more substantial feedback from reviewers and readers who can only give you feedback when you have published.